-Did the insurance company total out your vehicle?
+Did the insurance company declare your vehicle a total loss?

-Is the Actual Cash Value offer you received unfair or too low?
+Is the Actual Cash Value offered by the carrier unfair or too low?

-Are you frustrated and unhappy with how your claim is going?
+Are you frustrated and unhappy with how your total loss claim is going?

 You’re not alone, thousands of vehicle owners find themselves in this situation every year.
 The difference is, you’re smarter than the 95% and you’re trying to do something about it.

 How you can get more money for your totaled car

 The answer is simple, by law you are entitled to challenge the insurer’s offer.
 You can reject it and give them a counter-offer.

 Our website is designed to help you get a higher settlement by negotiating a higher value.

 By law, carriers are required to handle claims in good faith and consider written evidence submitted in a claim.
 An appraisal report is the evidence you need in a total loss claim dispute.